-Leading digital asset manager Grayscale Investments has signed an agreement with Wall Street giants Jane Street and Virtu Financial (VIRT) as “authorized participants” of its Grayscale Bitcoin Trust (GBTC-USD), Yahoo Finance reported Monday.
+Grayscale Investments, a leading digital asset manager, has reached an arrangement with Wall Street titans Jane Street and Virtu Financial (VIRT) to become “approved participants” in its Grayscale Bitcoin Trust (GBTC-USD), Yahoo Finance reported Monday.

 Grayscale Prepares for Bitcoin ETF Approval